Cougar at Glacier

 Also, the less you bring with you, the better!

-Trying to figure out what you need and what you don’t?
-Check out this post for a list of the items that we found most important to have with us when we first started RVing.
+If you’re trying to figure out what you need and what you don’t, check out this post for a list of the items that we found most important to have with us when we first started RVing.

 My Favorite RV Road Trip Planning Tool